 Appropriate evaluation and treatment are vital to complete recovery - failing to receive the proper diagnosis and treatment may prolong the healing process.

-Call Dr. Lockett and his staff a call today at (877) 395-3397 for a free evaluation and consultation to see how we can help relieve your pain.
-Care at Orthopedic Injury Management is always drug-free, non-invasive, safe, and gentle.
+Call Our doctor and his staff for a free evaluation and consultation to see how we can help relieve your pain.
+Care is always drug-free, non-invasive, safe, and gentle.